 We compete with companies that are also developing drug candidates that focus on the cytoskeleton, as well as companies that have developed drugs or are developing alternative drug candidates for cancer and cardiovascular, infectious and other diseases.
-For example, with respect to cancer, Bristol-Myers Squibb's Taxol, Sanofi Aventis Pharmaceuticals Inc.'s Taxotere, and generic equivalents of Taxol are currently available on the market and commonly used in cancer treatment.
-Furthermore, we are aware that Merck, Chiron Corp. and Bristol-Myers Squibb are conducting research focused on KSP and other mitotic kinesins.
+For example, with respect to cancer, Bristol-Myers Squibb's Taxol® (paclitexel), Sanofi Aventis Pharmaceuticals Inc.'s Taxotere® (docetexel), and generic equivalents of Taxol are currently available on the market and commonly used in cancer treatment.
+Furthermore, we are aware that Merck, Chiron Corp., Bristol-Myers Squibb and other pharmaceutical and biopharmaceutical companies are conducting research focused on KSP and other mitotic kinesins.
 In addition, Bristol-Myers Squibb, Merck, Novartis and other pharmaceutical and biopharmaceutical companies are developing other approaches to inhibiting mitosis.
-With respect to heart failure, we are aware of a potentially competitive approach being developed by Orion in collaboration with Abbott Laboratories.
+With respect to congestive heart failure, we are aware of a potentially competitive approach being developed by Orion in collaboration with Abbott Laboratories.